nnmer/EasyAdminBundle/Resources/doc/book/7-complex-dynamic-backends.md

     // It's executed just before saving the item for the first time.
 It allows
     // you to modify the entity before it's saved protected function prePersistEntity($entity)

+    // It's executed just after saving the item for the first time. protected function prePersistEntity($entity)
 }
 ```